Apparently trying to stem the tide of criticisms that have

 Escaping Boko Haram: How three Nigeria girls found safety

+taken to a camp but later fled with another girl.
 To protect the girls' identity we have portrayed their story as an animation, and provided an edited transcript of their account below.

 Boko Haram unrest: Nigerian militants 'kidnap 200 villagers'